Skip to main content

 Which means the context matters.
 The systems matter.
 The rules matter.
 And who writes the rules matters most of all.

 Right now, the rules are written by actors who profit from extraction and fund the ideology that makes extraction seem inevitable.
 That's not a conspiracy—it's a business model.
-The same business model that criminalized the potlatch, enclosed the commons, spent millions on climate denial, and convinced you that your reusable bag is the problem.
+The same business model that criminalized the potlatch, enclosed the commons, spent millions on climate doubt campaigns, and convinced you that your reusable bag is the problem.

 The misfiring isn't inevitable.
 It's maintained.
-Maintained by the deliberate dismantling of alternatives.
+Maintained by the systematic dismantling of alternatives.
 Maintained by the strategic funding of "naturally greedy" narratives.
 Maintained by systems that externalize costs and internalize profits while telling you it's your nature they're serving.

 VI.